mrakhgari/mrakhgari/README.md

 <h3 align="center">Hi there! <img src = "https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width = 30px> </h3>

 <!-- About me --->
 I'm Muahammadreza Akhgari Ziri (You can call me mr.ziri)!
 A computer engineer almost most of the time, and a DotA2 player rest of the time.
 A person who is always interested in learning new things.
 Currently working on computer vision and natural language processing.
 But it can be changed in the future, nobody knows!
-I also have experience with Frontend development. by the way, I love anything that is related to computers and DotA!!
+I also have experience with Frontend development.
+By the way, I love anything that is related to computers and DotA!!

 You can see a little about me below: